- Which companies offer the cheapest non-owner car insurance in Iowa?

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in Iowa.
+Explore our top recommendations for non-owner car insurance in Iowa.

 State Farm

-Our number one pick for non-owner car insurance in Iowa is State Farm.
-The average rate for liability coverage is $88.
-State Farm has an AM Best score of A++ and an NAIC complaint ratio of 0.7.
+Our top choice for non-owner car insurance in Iowa is State Farm, with an average rate of $88 for liability coverage.
+State Farm holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.7.

 GEICO

-GEICO is also a great choice for non-owner car insurance in Iowa, offering coverage at an average annual rate of $178.
-It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.91.
+Another excellent choice for non-owner car insurance in Iowa is GEICO.
+Average rates are $178 annually.
+GEICO has an AM Best rating of A++ and an NAIC complaint ratio of 0.91.

 Travelers